-Montreux, Switzerland - near the border of France - was beautiful, idyllic, and full of the best cheese, chocolate, and pocket knives money could buy.
+Montreux, Switzerland, was beautiful, idyllic, and full of the best cheese, chocolate, and pocket knives money could buy.
 So naturally I hated it.
-To be fair I was 11, missing friends and family, and was struggling to pick up the language after being dropped into a normal, French-speaking school.
+To be fair I was 11, missing friends and family, and was struggling to pick up the language after being dropped into a traditional, French-speaking school.
 Switzerland is one of those places that I appreciate more in retrospect.
-The ski slopes were only an hour away by train, and everything was clean, ordered, and on-time.
-After a year there I was near fluent in French but hadn't been able to learn anything else - no maths, science, or otherwise.
-This made re-assimilation back into Australian school and culture quite a challenge.
-Try explaining to a 5th grade teacher that you can't understand fractions, but that you can conjugate French verbs in your sleep.
+The ski slopes were only an hour away by train, and everything was clean, ordered, and on time (maybe a little too much so).
+After a year there I was near fluent in French but hadn't been able to learn anything else - no maths (which I can't even do in english) science, or otherwise.
+This is one of many things that made re-assimilation back into Australian schooling and culture quite a challenge.
+Try explaining to a 5th grade teacher that you don't understand fractions, but that you can conjugate French verbs in your sleep.
+C'est la vie.